Risk Management and Internal Control

 Documents on display

-For more information about the Michelin Group’s risk factors, risk management processes and internal control procedures, refer to section 2.10 of the 2014 Registration Document and the Report of the Chairman of the Supervisory Board in section 4.5 of the same.
+For more information about the Michelin Group’s risk factors, risk management processes and internal control procedures, refer to section 2.9 of the 2017 Registration Document.

 Documents to download